 The $22 million Japanese Garden was unveiled in 2012.
 It features four waterfalls, two ponds, bridges, a gazebo, a Zen-style garden, and a bonsai garden.

-Indoor: Grand Rapids Public Museum
+Explore the Grand Rapids Public Museum | Grand Rapids

-272 Pearl St NW, Grand Rapids
+272 Pearl St NW, Grand Rapids, MI 49504

 Include the Grand Rapids Public Museum in your spring break Michigan plans!
 The Grand Rapids Public Museum is the oldest and second-largest museum in the state, with over 250,000 artifacts.